apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

 ### Execute/Explain Jobs

 These APIs are used to explain/execute jobs.
-Note that the API `execute_sql` can also be used to execute job.
+Note that the API `execute_sql` can also be used to execute jobs.

 <table class="table table-bordered">
   <thead>